Jennifer Lawrence Shares ‘Degrading’ Experiences With Sexual Harassment

-Jennifer Lawrence spoke about her own experiences with sexual harassment in Hollywood — specifically feeling ‘trapped’ in when she was required to do a naked “line-up” with other actresses for an audition.
+Jennifer Lawrence spoke about her own experiences with sexual harassment in Hollywood — specifically, feeling “trapped” when she was required to do a naked “line-up” with other actresses for an audition.

 At Elle’s Women in Hollywood event, where Lawrence was one of eight honorees, the actress recounted the incident in her speech.

-“A female producer had me do a nude line-up with about five women who were much, much, thinner than me,” she said.
-“We are stood side-by-side with only tape on covering our privates.
+“A female producer had me do a nude line-up with about five women who were much, much thinner than me,” she said.
+“We are stood side-by-side with only tape covering our privates.
 After that degrading and humiliating line-up, the female producer told me I should use the naked photos of myself as inspiration for my diet.”

-When she told another producer that this was unacceptable, he said she was, “perfectly f***able” and “didn’t know why everyone thought she was so fat.”
+When she told another producer that this was unacceptable, he said she was “perfectly f***able” and “didn’t know why everyone thought she was so fat.”
 Lawrence added that she had previously been told to lose 15 pounds in two weeks for a role.

 She said she felt “trapped” by the experience and “let myself be treated a certain way because I felt I had to for my career.”
-Once the actress landed her first major role in the Hunger Games, she became an outspoken proponent of body positivity and got involved in a feud with Joan Rivers by saying that Fashion Police is harmful to children.
+Once the actress landed her first major role in The Hunger Games, she became an outspoken proponent of body positivity and got involved in a feud with Joan Rivers by saying that Fashion Police is harmful to children.

-As for Harvey Weinstein, Lawrence called the experience of women sharing their stories of sexual harassment, “oddly unifying.”
+As for Harvey Weinstein, Lawrence called the experience of women sharing their stories of sexual harassment “oddly unifying.”

 Comments